JordanMartinez/purescript-jordans-reference/21-Hello-World/03-Hello-World-and-Effects/src/01-Native-Side-Effects-via-Effect.md

 The entry point into each program written in Purescript is the `main` function.
 It's type signature must be: `main :: Effect Unit`.

 The following explanation is not what happens in practice, but understanding it this way will help one understand the concepts it represents:
-> When one executes the command `spago bundle`, one could say that, conceptually, spago will compile `unsafePerformEffect main` into Javascript and the resulting Javascript is what gets run by the RunTime System (RTS) when the program is executed.
+> When one executes the command `spago bundle-app`, one could say that, conceptually, spago will compile `unsafePerformEffect main` into Javascript and the resulting Javascript is what gets run by the RunTime System (RTS) when the program is executed.

 In other words, spago "creates" a function called `runProgram` and tells the RunTime System (RTS) to execute it
 ```purescript